 my hoard I mean my eclectic collection of useful items that are stored away for a special day.

 “Hey little sewing cabinet, you are being called up.
 It’s your special day!
 Please report to front porch for duty.”

 I pulled this little guy into the garage and started cleaning him up and giving him several coats of paint.
 Since the cabinet would be outside I wanted to make sure he got a good protective paint layer.
 I use a paint sprayer but for this job a can of spray paint would be just as good

 I added plastic furniture glides to the legs of the soon to be flower planter so the legs would not sit directly on the damp concrete.

 After a few good coats of paint, I finished with several coats of polyurethane.
 I also polyed the insides too since this would be outside.
 I like the wipe on poly by Minwax. ( This is not a paid endorsement.
 Its just my opinion and what I buy.)

 NOTE: Oil base poly will yellow so I only use it on dark colors where that won’t be a problem.
 Water base poly is best when you don’t want any yellowing.

 I also added a non-draining plastic bucket to the top for my plant to sit in.

 Now all that was left was to add a large flowering basket.
 I used a hanging basket that I picked up at my local green house for under $20.
 It was huge.
 I simply removed the hanger and set the pot inside the black bucket.

-Wah-la, upcycled porch planter… instant cuteness!
+Wah-la, upcycled flower planter… instant cuteness!